openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 The DC FIFO asserts the src_ready_o (ready) signal when there is available space to accept incoming data.
 When an active src_valid_i (valid) signal is received, the data is written into the FIFO.
 The src_ready_o signal is kept asserted as long as the FIFO has space for more data.
 IF the DC FIFO is full, push operation will be stalled until the FIFO has empty space and valid line is high.
-A module tranmitting the data to DC FIFO should drive the valid signal low to indicate data lines should not be read.
+A module transmitting the data to DC FIFO should drive the valid signal low to indicate data lines should not be read.

 During I2C transmit (Tx) operation, the TX DC FIFO is read internally by the I2C to transmit data to an external device and written by the TX FIFO.
 During I2C receive (Rx) operation, the RX DC FIFO is written internally by the I2C with the data received from the external device and read by the uDMA core.